bufbuild/buf-action/README.md

 ```

 Breaking change detection by default will use the `input` value as a subdirectory for the breaking against value.
-To customize this behavior, set the input `breaking_against` to the desired input.
+To customize this behavior, set the parameter `breaking_against` to the desired input.

 ```yaml
 - uses: bufbuild/buf-action@v0.1